pudly/schmopera-hugo/content/articles/opera-5s-barber-fab-singing-spanish-flair.md

 date = "2018-06-14T13:03:00-04:00"
 lastmod = "2018-06-14T13:50:00-04:00"
 publishDate = "2018-06-14T13:03:00-04:00"
 short_description = "One great concept is putting guitarist Andrew Cloutier into the action.
-He plays all the recitatives - a perfect sound that piques interest without pulling focus - and he plays a wordless role as the accompanist to Almaviva's serenades to Rosina, and to Rosina's singing lesson with \"Don Alonso\"." slug = "opera-5s-barber-fab-singing-spanish-flair" title = "Opera 5&#039;s Barber: fab singing &amp; Spanish flair"
+He plays all the recitatives - a perfect sound that piques interest without pulling focus - and he plays a wordless role as the accompanist to Almaviva&#039;s serenades to Rosina, and to Rosina&#039;s singing lesson with &quot;Don Alonso&quot;." slug = "opera-5s-barber-fab-singing-spanish-flair" title = "Opera 5&#039;s Barber: fab singing &amp; Spanish flair"
 +++